The English Riviera

-During the Napoleonic Wars when people could not travel in Europe Torquay became a substitute Grand Tour for affluent young people.
+During the Napoleonic Wars in the 19th Century, people were unable travel to Europe, & Torquay became a substitute Grand Tour destination for the affluent young people of the day.

 While the origins of the town were as a health resort, the opportunity to become the richest town in England came from the interruption of the 'Grand Tour' that cultural experience for affluent young folk who could afford to wander the continent.
 At school and university these men had studied Greek and Roman history, language and literature and went abroad to visit major European cultural centres.